Coppernic/ReaderIntentAPI/README.md

 # Scan
-This is a library allowing RFID scan
+This is a library to communicate with service handling capture peripherals (RFID, Barcode, etc.)